Rochester Health

 Why Request a DNR?

 Generally, if you are seriously or terminally ill, administering CPR may worsen your medical condition or not sufficiently add to your quality of life.
-Many factors determine how successful CPR will be including, for example, your age, illnesses and overall medical condition.
+Many factors determine how successful CPR will be, including, for example, your age, illnesses and overall medical condition.

+If you choose to request a DNR from your physician, he or she will follow your wishes, or transfer your care to another doctor who will follow your wishes.
 Once there is a hospital or nursing home DNR, such order will be honored upon your transfer to another facility (i.e., from the nursing home to the hospital) unless a physician examining you at the new facility decides the DNR should be rescinded.
 If such a rescission occurs, you or the person who decided to have the DNR instituted initially will be informed of the cancellation and be permitted to reinstitute the DNR.

 Conversely, if you have a hospital or nursing home DNR and are subsequently transferred to your home, the facility DNR will no longer be valid.
 You or your Health Care Agent will have to specifically request a new home DNR order in the event you still wish to have a DNR in place.